miguswong/miguswong.github.io/content/about.md

 Hello, and welcome to my website!
 I'm Migus Wong; currently a full-time grad student at Northwestern University pursing a [Masters of Science in Data Science](https://sps.northwestern.edu/masters/data-science/).

 ## Professional Summary
-Results-driven Data Science graduate student with a strong background in healthcare technology and chemical engineering looking to progress in a machine learning and model-building role while enhancing leadership skills.
-Proven expertise in customer success, project management, and the implementation of advanced AI technologies leading to over 30% of patient message replies being automatically drafted.
+Results-driven Data Science graduate student with a strong background in healthcare technology (pre and post implementation) and process engineering looking to progress in a machine learning and model-building role while enhancing leadership skills.
+Proven expertise in customer success, project management, and the implementation of AI-based solutions in clinical settings.

 ## Education
  <p style="text-align:left;">